v0-e/toml2c/README.md

 Compile with `g++ toml2c.cpp -o t2c`.
 Run `./t2c FILE.toml`, to generate the C code for FILE.toml.

-Outputs a `t2c-FILE.h` and a `t2c-FILE.c` which can then be used as a library.
+By default the output files and functions will be prefixed with `t2c`.
+This can be changed by modifying the variable `lib_base_name` in the source code.

 ## Usage
+The above outputs a `t2c-FILE.h` and a `t2c-FILE.c` which can be used as a library.
 To use the compiled C code, [tomlc99](https://github.com/cktan/tomlc99) needs to be installed.

 ## Example
 ```TOML